kyma-project/test-infra/prow-configurations/README.md

 ## Prerequisites

+Install the following tools:

 - Kubernetes 1.10+ on GKE
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [gcloud](https://cloud.google.com/sdk/gcloud/)
-- openssl
+- OpenSSL

 ## Installation

-First, you need to set OAuth2 token that has read and write access to the bot account.
-You can set it as an environment variable named `OAUTH` or set it interactively during installation.
+Set an OAuth2 token that has read and write access to the bot account.
+You can set it either as an environment variable named `OAUTH` or interactively during the installation.

 Run the following script to start the installation process: